 Turns out, guests love seeing black bears

 He believes they live down at the bottom of the ridge and come past the cabin on their way to the other side of the ridge.
-He’s seen many bears in the relatively short time since the cabin has been built.

 “These particular guests were very excited about the possibility of seeing bears.
 They kept asking,” he said.
 “Are we gonna see?
 Are we gonna see?
 And I was like, ‘hopefully.’”